effect-handlers/effect-handlers-bench/README.md

 build the systems, run the benchmarks, and produce the results.

-A `system` may either be a programming language that has native support for effect handlers, or  library that embeds effect handlers in another programmin language.
+A `system` may either be a programming language that has native support for effect handlers, or a library that embeds effect handlers in another programming language.

 ## Quick start